EnvoyAI/examples/test-dicom-echo/README.md

 # Dicom Examples

-The McCoy Platform has special support for DICOM Studies, Series, and Images
+The EnvoyAI Platform has special support for DICOM Studies, Series, and Images